Nikon D3000 vs Olympus E-420

 |15.||Olympus E-400||Y||- / -||-||-||-||2.0||-||-||-|

-Both the D3000 and the E-420 have been discontinued, but can regularly be found used on eBay.
+Both the D3000 and the E-420 have been discontinued, but can regularly be found used on ebay.
 The D3000 was replaced by the Nikon D3100, while the E-420 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D3000 and E-420 can be found, respectively, in the Nikon D3000 Manual (free pdf) or the online Olympus E-420 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D3000 or the Olympus E-420 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.